As of this writing 5:15 AM EST, here’s what we see:

 Quick Note: Unless otherwise shown the above contract months are now June.

-Asia with the exception of the Shanghai exchange closed higher.
-As of this writing all of Europe is trading higher.
+Asia with the exception of the Nikkei and Singapore closed lower.
+As of this writing all of Europe is trading lower.

 Possible challenges to traders today is the following

-1. Unemployment Claims are out at 8:30 AM EST. This is major.
+1. ADP Non-Farm Payroll is out at 8:15 AM EST. This is major.

-2. Import Prices are out at 8:30 AM EST. This is not considered major.
+2. ISM Non-Manufacturing PMI is out at 10 AM EST. This is major.

-4. Natural Gas Storage is out at 10:30 AM EST. This will move the Nat Gas market.
+3. Crude Oil Inventories are out at 10:30 AM EST. This will move the crude markets.

-Yesterday we said our bias was to the upside because the Bonds were correlated with the indices.
-The net result?
-The Dow closed 129 points higher.
-Today we do not have a correlated market and our bias is neutral.
-Unemployment Claims are out at 8:30 AM EST and this is the major report of the day.
-This could serve to drive the market in any direction today.
+Yesterday we said our bias was to the upside because the markets were nearly correlated and Europe was back after a 4 day weekend.
+The net result being that the Dow closed 89 points higher.
+Today the markets aren't correlated to either direction therefore our bias is neutral which means it can be driven in any direction today.
+We have the ADP Non-Farm Payroll report out at 8:15 AM EST and this alone can set the tone for the trading day.
 Could this change?
 Of Course.
 Remember anything can happen in a volatile market.

 As readers are probably aware I don't trade equities.
 While we're on this discussion, let's define what is meant by a good earnings report.
 A company must exceed their prior quarter's earnings per share and must provide excellent forward guidance.
 Any falloff between earning per share or forward guidance will not bode well for the company's shares.
 This is one of the reasons I don't trade equities but prefer futures.
 There is no earnings reports with futures and we don't have to be concerned about lawsuits, scandals, malfeasance, etc.